gcalvoCR/remote-desktop-winappdriver/README.md

 - Navigate to the installation directory of the WinAppDriver.exe,
     *usually (C:\Program Files (x86)\Windows Application Driver)*
 - Type *WinAppDriver.exe* on the CMD.
-- Make sure the server starts, The CMD should say ` **Windows Application Driver listening for requests at: http://127.0.0.1:4723/**. `
+- Make sure the server starts, The CMD should say:
+     ` Windows Application Driver listening for requests at: http://127.0.0.1:4723/ `

 ## 3. Run the tests